 The esthetics program is approved as a brick & mortar program and a hybrid (distance learning)program.
 Students have the option to enroll in either the brick & mortar program or the hybrid program, this will be determined when signing the enrollment agreement.

-Graduates are prepared to be entry-level estheticians.
+\Graduates are prepared to be entry-level estheticians.
+This course if taught in English .

 ESTHETICS PROGRAM OVERVIEW

 The program is divided into pre-clinical classroom instruction and clinical service learning experiences .